Everything You Need to Know About Switching to NBN

 Moving to NBN is not automatic.
 Users must move their current internet and telephone services to the network before the advised date.
 Phones will work on the service except rotary dial and pulse dial phones.
 Devices that rely on dedicated copper lines such as EFTPOS machines, fax machines, lift phones, medical and security alarms, and fire panels can also work with NBN.

-Check which technology is available at your address and when it will be rolled out through NBN’s pre-qualification tool online.
-Better yet, consult with your provider to find out what plan and hardware changes you may need before the switch.
-After the NBN is installed, make sure that you check all your devices to see if they are all working.
+Check which technology is available at your address and when it will be rolled out through Alltel’s NBN coverage map.
+Better yet, use our NBN checklist to prepare for any hardware changes you may need before the switch.

 At Alltel, we are committed to making your move to NBN as smooth as possible.
 In fact, we provide business phone systems that are NBN ready to make your switch hassle-free.
 To know more about how you can prepare your business for NBN, call us at 1300 ALLTEL (1300 255 835) or visit us at www.alltel.com.au.